the history of galipatia

 Pre-2001:

 The name Galipatia didn’t come to fruition until years after the very first engineering living-learning community (LLC) was created at Virginia Tech.
-The community was named Hypatia, after the first well-known female mathematician.
+The community was named Hypatia, after the famous female mathematician of ancient Egypt and the Roman Empire.
 Hypatia was involved in the works of Ptolemy, Theon of Alexandria, and other notable male mathematicians and astronomers.
-Some of her most significant inventions were hydrometers and the astrolabe .
+Some of her most significant inventions were hydrometers and the astrolabe.

-Dr. Watford was the critical factor in setting up Hypatia after she went through the engineering school at Tech and realized that this kind of support would’ve been beneficial.
-She started off with Black engineering support teams, then the Pre-College Initiative (PCI), and other programs before finally coming up with Hypatia.
+Dr. Watford was integral to the formation of Hypatia after she went studied engineering at Tech and noticed this kind of support was lacking.
+She set up Black engineering support teams, then the Pre-College Initiative (PCI), and other programs before finally creating Hypatia.
 The essential question she asked herself was “What would have made my life easier here as a student?”
-After testing out the idea of another LLC and receiving positive feedback about it from prospective students, Hypatia became the final product of her support programs.
-A living-learning community continues to stand as one of the best ways to build a sense of community, academic support groups, and social groups.
+After testing out the idea of this new LLC and receiving positive feedback about it from prospective students, Hypatia became the final product of her support programs.
+A living-learning community is one of the best ways to build a sense of community by forming academic, professional, and social groups that provide support to students.
 Some specific statistics about the benefit of Hypatia to standard living, along with a testimonial of the community’s effectiveness in supporting women engineers can be found at our History of Galipatia Blog Post.

 2001:

-In 2001, the planning was complete, and the journey began.
-Hypatia was finally up and running in Slusher Hall.
-Taking up only a small space with around 40 young women way before nearly filling up all of Hoge Hall today.
-It was Hypatia in the midst of so many other students.
-Hypatia against the world, you could say.
-Shortly after that results were collected, and Hypatia was showing noticeable signs for engineering retention rates for women.
-These Hypatians also became more active in the Virginia Tech community compared to women who did not live in Hypatia.
+In 2001, the planning was complete and the journey began.
+Hypatia was finally running in Slusher Hall, occupying a small space with only around 40 young women.
+Shortly after results were collected, the LLC was showing significant changes in engineering retention rates for women.
+These Hypatians also had become more involved in the overarching Virginia Tech community compared to women who did not live in Hypatia.

-Since Hypatia was fairly new around 2001, there needed to be some way to advertise its impact on the success of incoming first-year college students.
-One way that was implemented was the Women’s Preview Weekend.
-The Preview gave incoming freshmen a chance to live the life of minorities and women in the College of Engineering, particularly Hypatians.
-This lead to many incoming freshmen having the opportunity to base their decision on whether or not to try Hypatia on their experience during Preview Weekend, among other factors!
-Talk about testing the waters before jumping in!
+Since Hypatia was fairly new in 2001, it needed to advertise its impact on the success of first-year college students.
+One method that was implemented was Women’s Preview Weekend.
+The Preview allowed incoming freshmen to live among minorities and women in the College of Engineering for a weekend in Hypatia's dorms.
+This meant many incoming freshmen had the opportunity to, among other factors, base their decision on whether to join Hypatia on their first-hand experience during the Preview Weekend!

 2002-2004:

-Both 2003 and 2004 introduced new enhancements to the growing Hypatia program along with various amounts of funding.
+2003 and 2004 introduced new enhancements to the growing Hypatia program along with new funding.
 Grants for underrepresented students, like the STEP and NSF Grants, left the program with the opportunity to explore and test many ideas early on.
-The grants allowed Hypatia not only to receive feedback from students but also implement them promptly.
-The community soon realized how unique Hypatia was, and some women wanted to continue to live in Hoge to pay it forward or give back to the community.
-The idea to continue involvement with Hypatia for a second year led to a puzzled response from Dr. Watford which you can read about in the History of Galipatia's Part I and Part II blog posts.
-A group of women soon drew up plans for nearly everything we see today with the seminars and committees.
-A personalized mentorship program with Galipatia would come later on.
+The grants allowed Hypatia not only to receive feedback from students but also to implement them promptly.
+The community soon realized how uniquely important Hypatia was; some women voiced the desire to continue living in Hoge to give back the support and care they experienced to future classes of Hypatians.
+A personalized mentorship program for Galipatia would come about later on.
+A group of women also planned nearly everything we see today with the seminars and committees.

 2005:

-The year of 2005 erupted into a tumultuous time for Hypatia.
-Funding to continue programs like Black Engineering Support Teams (BEST), Academic Hispanic OutReach Alliance (AHORA), and the Academic Summer Program Introducing Resources for Engineers (ASPIRE) along with Hypatia came under jeopardy.
-To add to the urgent situation, the early 2000s political climate related to Title IX (which originated from trying to give girls equal opportunities in sports) finally caught up with the living-learning community for girls.
-People started asking questions which led to “a push-back that all students have to have equal access [to resources],” as stated by Mrs. Susan Arnold-Christian, the current associate director of CEED.
+2005 was a tumultuous time for Hypatia.
+Funding to continue programs such as the Black Engineering Support Teams (BEST), Academic Hispanic OutReach Alliance (AHORA), and Academic Summer Program Introducing Resources for Engineers (ASPIRE) along with Hypatia were jeopardized.
+To add to the urgent situation, the early 2000s political climate related to Title IX (which originated from trying to give girls equal opportunities in sports) finally caught up with Hypatia.
+People started asking questions which led to “a push-back that all students have to have equal access [to resources],” as stated by Mrs. Susan Arnold-Christian, the former associate director of CEED.

 The Supreme Court case with the University of Michigan criticized every slightly targeted program.
-The programs redefined their goals, but in lieu of the situation, they also received more funding from the National Science Foundation (NSF).
-The grant had to also incorporate a new program for general engineering.
-The program that was created became named the General Undergraduate Engineering Student Team (GUEST).
-The program ASPIRE became open to all engineering students and changed its name to Student Transition Engineering Program (STEP).
-With the funding, Hypatia also gained another investment in its future and a brother.
-The third-year program for Hypatia was underway, and Galileo was born.
-The Galileo program for men soon showed the same results as Hypatia, as touched on briefly in our blog posts.
+The programs redefined their goals but they also received more funding from the National Science Foundation (NSF).
+The grant was required to incorporate a new program for general engineering, which became the General Undergraduate Engineering Student Team (GUEST).
+ASPIRE became open to all engineering students and was renamed the Student Transition Engineering Program (STEP).
+With this funding, Hypatia gained a brother: Galileo.
+This new program for men soon showed the same results as Hypatia, as touched on briefly in our blog posts.
 Dr. Watford herself stated after following the research, “...it was generally a good thing.
 It raised the overall graduation rate of the college, the retention rate, and more.”
+The third-year program for Hypatia also began to be planned.

 2006-2009:

-The years between the formation of Galileo and the inVenTs Community had a lot of things going on to help students outside of the LLC, but still underrepresented and in need of help from CEED.
-The well-known Council for the Advancement of Minority Engineering Organizations (CAMEO) Careerfest formed in 2006 to give minorities a better chance at receiving internships and co-ops.
-Try to go to the Careerfest in the Spring semester!
+The years between the formation of Galileo and the inVenTs Community experienced involvement to help students outside of the LLC, but the LLC itself was still underrepresented and required help from CEED.
+The now well-known Council for the Advancement of Minority Engineering Organizations (CAMEO) Careerfest was created in 2006 to allow minorities a better chance at receiving internships and co-ops.
+Try to go to the Careerfest in the spring semester!

-This time between 2005 and 2010 also ushered in a second-year program for Galileo.
-The program was a good sign for Galileo’s continuance and popularity with men.
-That’s not the end to the addition of things CEED was busy getting to the students.
-In fact, there was a lot more that was developed that indirectly impacted Galipatia, also!
-Programs like NASA INSPIRE, a K-12 summer camp, and RISE, a look into our College of Engineering in the Spring, came to stage.
+2005 to 2010 also ushered in a second-year program for Galileo.
+This addition was a promising sign for Galileo’s continuance and popularity with male engineering students.
+Other CEED programs like NASA INSPIRE (a K-12 summer camp) and RISE (a look into our College of Engineering in the spring) debuted.

 2010-2012:

-The inVenTs community, described in detail in the History of Galipatia Part II blog post, along with the studio and more Leadership Teams, was born between 2010 and 2012!
-The Galipatia Leadership Team, inVenTs Leadership Team, and Studio 1 & 2 really make Galipatia all that it is to this day.
+The inVenTs community, detailed in the History of Galipatia Part II blog post, was created between 2010 and 2012, along with the studio and more Leadership Teams!
+To this day, the Galipatia Leadership Team, inVenTs Leadership Team, and Studio 1 & 2 contribute to much of Galipatia's success.
 Peer mentoring also became an integral part of Galipatia in 2010.
-The mentors could now live with their mentees, essentially providing 24/7 in-person mentorship whenever it was needed!
+Mentors could now live with their mentees, providing 24/7 in-person mentorship whenever needed!

-The community of engineers started getting quite lonely, though, so we decided to invite the Biological & Life Sciences community to live with us.
+Galipatia's engineers had begun getting lonely, so we invited the Biological & Life Sciences community to live with us.
 As a matter of fact, with their help, we received more funding to create Studio 1 & 2 as you see them today.
-We hear a lot that Galipatia was created for the students, by the students.
-However, did you know that the term “Galipatia” wasn’t named by the people in charge of Galipatia, but by the students?
-As Mrs. Susan Arnold-Christian says so herself, “In one of the very first Galipatia Leadership Team meetings,” a student was tired of saying “Galileo and Hypatia” and uttered the famed word Galipatia.
+We hear constantly that Galipatia was created for the students, by the students.
+This even applies to the coining of the term “Galipatia."
+Mrs. Susan Arnold-Christian explained, “In one of the very first Galipatia Leadership Team meetings,” a student was tired of saying “Galileo and Hypatia” and uttered the famed word Galipatia.
 It stuck instantly.
-If that isn’t enough to convince you that students indeed created what you see today, think about the studio.
-Students helped think up the idea of having a studio with the students.
-The studio became made Hoge Hall one of the only dormitories to include a design lab exactly where the students live.
+Students also helped brainstorm the idea of a studio built into the dorms, an amenity that singled out Hoge Hall as one of the only dormitories to include a design lab right where its students live.

 2013-2017:

-After the vast improvements to Galipatia and the inVenTs community in general, everything else started to settle in.
-Summer camps like C-Tech^2 (TechGirls), Building Leaders for Advancing Science and Technology (BLAST), and the JROTC STEM Leadership Academy all popped up to help more kids become acquainted with STEM and how it has made an impact here at Tech.
+After the vast improvements to Galipatia and the inVenTs community, even more programs began springing up.
+Summer camps like C-Tech^2 (TechGirls), Building Leaders for Advancing Science and Technology (BLAST), and the JROTC STEM Leadership Academy all help more kids become acquainted with STEM and how special these areas of study are to Tech.

 2018-present: